 Notes

-- It is important to remove the soup from the heat before adding in the butternut squash.
-The squash will have fully cooked in the oven so by cooking it further in the soup some of its rich flavour may be lost.
+- Method: It is important to remove the soup from the heat before adding in the butternut squash in order to preserve all of its rich flavour (the squash will have fully cooked in the oven).

 Nutrition